,

 In 1962, Dr. J.C.R.
 Licklider wrote a memo entitled “Intergalactic Networking,” proposing a global network of computers capable of sharing data and resources.
 At this point, the first concept of an “internet” gained traction.
 Licklider went on to work for the U.S. Department of Defense Advanced Research Projects Agency.
 He oversaw the development of the Advanced Research Projects Agency Network (ARPANET), the first computer network.

 ARPANET was a “packet-switching” network, which means it could send small pieces of data called “packets” through a network of computers.
-This was a major breakthrough at the time, as most computer networks could only send data one direction at a time.
-ARPANET went online in 1969 with four host computers at University of California Los Angeles, Stanford Research Institute, University of California Santa Barbara and the University of Utah.
+This was a major breakthrough at the time, as most computer networks could only send data in one direction at a time.
+ARPANET went online in 1969 with four host computers at the Stanford Research Institute, the University of California Los Angeles, the University of California Santa Barbara and the University of Utah.

 The 1970s and 1980s